mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 import Input from '@mui/joy/Input';

 export default function App() {
-  return <Autocomplete renderInput={(params) => <Input {...params} />} />;
+  return <Autocomplete options={['Option 1', 'Option 2']} />;
 }
 ```

 ## Basics

-The Autocomplete component requires a list of `options` and a `renderInput` function.
-After triggered by a pointer or keyboard, it displays the provided options.
+The Autocomplete component requires a list of `options` to be displayed after the textbox is focused.
 The value must be chosen from a predefined set of allowed values.

 {{"demo": "BasicAutocomplete.js"}}